-Depending on the personal situation of each individual (vaccination, cured and documented COVID-19 disease with or without vaccination, negative PCR or antigenic test), the procedure for obtaining a COVID certificate is not the same.
+Depending on the personal situation of each individual (vaccination; cured and documented COVID-19 illness with or without vaccination; negative PCR or antigenic test), the procedure for obtaining a COVID certificate is not the same.
 In all cases, the COVID certificate is issued free of charge.

 Download the document (in French) Délivrance de certificat COVID